From the World Heritage inscription for the Hiroshima Peace Memorial (Genbaku Dome):

-Before the bombing, the same location of the Peace Park used to be the commercial and political center of Hiroshima.
+Before the bombing, the location of the Peace Park used to be the commercial and political center of Hiroshima.
 This is the primary reason why this was chosen as the target of the atomic bomb.
 There are several peace memorial facilities built within this same area seeing that the site could not be re-developed.

 Peace Memorial Museum: This is the main facility of the park; there are two buildings that comprise this museum.
 The museum showcases the history of Hiroshima and the nuclear bomb that once destroyed it.
 If you want to learn about what happened on the day of August 6 and its consequent cause of human suffering.

 A-Bomb Dome: This is the primary landmark of the Hiroshima Peace Memorial.
-The site preserves the ruins of the building that was destroyed by the bomb with the dome being the only part of the structure that remain standing.
+The site preserves the ruins of the building that was destroyed by the bomb with the dome being the only part of the structure that remains standing.

 Cenotaph for the A-Bomb Victims: This is an arched tomb that was created to commemorate the people who lost their lives to the atomic bombing in Hiroshima (either from the initial blast or radiation).
-Beneath the arched tomb is stone chest listing over 220,000 names.
+Beneath the arched tomb is a stone chest listing over 220,000 names.